amazon-archives/wild-rydes-mobile/README.md

 ### Part 1.
 Analytics

+Before using any AWS Amplify modules, we first need to configure Amplify to use the AWS Mobile configuration stored in `src/aws-exports.js`.

-Edit the `src/index.js` file.
-Add the following lines to the top of the file (below all the other imports) to configure Amplify:
+Edit the `src/index.js` file & add the following lines to the top of the file (below all the other imports) to configure Amplify:

 ```
 import Amplify from 'aws-amplify';